mlcommons/mlcube/docs/runners/kubernetes.md

 # Kubernetes Runner

-The Kubernetes Runner runs a MLCommons-Box on a Kubernetes cluster.
+The Kubernetes Runner runs a MLCube on a Kubernetes cluster.

 [Skip over to the fun part.](#prepare-a-kubernetes-cluster)

 ## Why Kubernetes?

-One of the key goals of the MLCommons-Box project is to enable portability of ML models.
+One of the key goals of the MLCube project is to enable portability of ML models.
 Kubernetes offers the a good set of abstractions to enable model training to be portable across different compute platforms.